Engee documentation

 Yes

-# Current vector, i — current vector
+# Current vector, i — vector of current values

 Details